It’s time to UnRestrict Minnesota.

 As attacks on access to safe, legal, and essential reproductive health care sweep through the country, now is the time to fight to protect and expand reproductive rights, freedom, and justice in Minnesota.
 Get involved now!

-A coalition of Minnesota advocates, including two health care providers, the First Unitarian Society of Minneapolis, and Our Justice, filed a lawsuit challenging a number of abortion restrictions currently on the books in Minnesota.
+In 2019, a coalition of Minnesota advocates, including two health care providers, the First Unitarian Society of Minneapolis, and Our Justice, filed a lawsuit challenging a number of abortion restrictions currently on the books in Minnesota.
 The plaintiffs are represented by Minnesota legal and policy advocacy organization Gender Justice and The Lawyering Project.
+The lawsuit, Doe v.
+Minnesota, argued that these restrictions harmed patients and were unconstitutional.

 The Minnesota Supreme Court has long recognized abortion access as a fundamental right.
-Yet our state still has laws on the books that:
+Yet our state still had laws on the books that:

 - Restrict access to abortion and other reproductive health services